Matthew 13

 Jesus answered them, “To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.

-The disciples did not ask Jesus questions in order to trap him.
-They really wanted to know the meaning of the parable (Luke 8:9).
+(a) To you it has been granted.
+The disciples were given insights into the mysteries of the kingdom because they asked with faith.
+“By faith we understand” (Heb.
+11:3).
+Their questions weren’t intended to trap Jesus; they genuinely wanted to know the meaning of the parable (Luke 8:9).
 So Jesus explained it to them.
 When we humbly bring our questions to the Lord, he gives us insight and understanding.
-He does this because he loves us and because he wants us to grow in grace.
+He does this because he loves us and he wants us to grow in the knowledge of his grace.

-The mysteries of the kingdom are not secret teachings hidden in scripture.
+The mysteries of the kingdom are not secret teachings hidden in Scripture.
 They are kingdom realities that God wants to share with all of us.
-Mysteries that have been revealed are no longer mysteries.
-They are revelations.
+Mysteries that have been revealed are no longer mysteries; they are revelations.

 Matthew 13:12